Women can achieve elegant, glamorous, effortless beauty with our treatments.

 Why chose the Columbus Institute of Plastic Surgery for your body contouring procedure?

 At the Columbus Institute of Plastic Surgery, our surgical team is led by two nationally recognized experts in body contouring surgery.
-Dr. Shah and Dr. Centeno combined have decades of experience and thousands of happy patients who have had successful body contouring surgery from non-invasive treatments to the most complex procedures.
-Their knowledge and experience with the latest advances in body contouring ensures that you will have the opportunity to choose the treatment that is most likely to meet your body contouring goals, fit your budget, and get you back to enjoying your life as quickly as possible.
+Dr. Shah has decades of experience and thousands of happy patients who have had successful body contouring surgery from non-invasive treatments to the most complex procedures.
+His knowledge and experience with the latest advances in body contouring ensures that you will have the opportunity to choose the treatment that is most likely to meet your body contouring goals, fit your budget, and get you back to enjoying your life as quickly as possible.
 All this, in the comfort, safety and privacy of our two conveniently located, accredited Plastic Surgery centers.

 Why do some people have an “hour-glass” figure and others do not?